una/personal-goals/happy-moments/happy-moments.md

 06/13/2015
 ---
 Today Rebecca helped me with this very site (it is a site now!) and introduced me to some new JS concepts.
 Ugh I'm so excited to be learning server-side code.

+06/14/2015
+---
+GoT finale was today.
+Not sure if that counts as a happy moment, but I did love watching the entire season every week with a group.

+06/15/2015
+---
+Today I walked to Whole Foods for lunch with Dan and Jefferson.
+1. I love walking to Whole Foods.
+2. I got a smoothie :)

+06/16/2015
+---
+I went to my first Austin JS meetup tonight, where Kyle Simpson was speaking.
+He gave out a bunch of his books and I can't wait to get started reading them.

+06/17/2015
+---
+Its been a while since I painted my nails with any sort of nail art.
+But today I did an abstract geometric design that turned out pretty nicely.

+06/18/2015
+---
+I worked out with Troy & some of his other friends tonight.
+It was nice.
+I really like having people to work out with.